epogrebnyak/lamr/vitepress/docs/variables.md

 Programmers may not agree what makes a good variable name, except for trivial cases like `x` and `y` for coordinates on a two-dimensional plaine.

-Variable naming ideas by you.com:
+Variable naming ideas from you.com:

 > 1. Choosing good variable names is an important part of writing code that is easy to read and understand.